 Freeport is the brainchild of a Virginian financier with lumber interests on the island.
 In 1955, Wallace Groves was granted 50,000 acres of swampland by the Bahamian government.
 Upon this he built Freeport, now the second city of The Bahamas.

-Where to Play Golf in Freeport There are two great golf courses on Grand Bahama Island: one designed by Dick Wilson, the other by Robert Trent Jones.
+Where to Play Golf in Freeport There is a great golf courses on Grand Bahama Island called the Reef Course, which is part of the Grand Lucayan Resort.

 Things to Do in Freeport